A chronology of key events:

 2011 December - Parliament approves controversial new election law that halves the number of MPs and redraws constituency boundaries.
 Critics object it tilts the system in favour of the governing Fidesz party.

 Parliament passes controversial law on central bank reform that gives the government greater control over monetary policy.
 EU and IMF officials cut short aid talks.
-The European Central Bank also expresses concern that the new law creates the potential for political control of the Hungarian central bank.

 2012 January - Top rate of VAT is increased from 25% to 27% - the highest rate in the EU - as part of a series of austerity measures aimed at curbing the budget deficit.